- Alcohol & Substance Abuse Treatment

 Post-hospital physical and occupational therapy can be conveniently scheduled in Phelps’ Outpatient Rehabilitation Center, a beautiful modern facility with the latest equipment.
 Outpatient speech-language therapy is available at the Donald R. Reed Speech & Hearing Center, also located on the Phelps Campus.

 The Phelps Rehabilitation Center welcomes patients who have been treated at Phelps or other hospitals, including those who have had surgery for joint replacements or fractures; spinal, vascular or neurosurgery; limb amputation; trauma; stroke; or other conditions.
-To be considered for admission, the treating physician, social worker, or case manager should contact our Rehab Intake Coordinator, Rob Spano, MSN, at (914) 366-3702.
+To be considered for admission, the treating physician, social worker, or case manager should contact our Rehab Intake Coordinator, Robert Spano, MSN, RN-BC, CRRN, at (914) 366-3702.

 Back to Top